 Patients are no longer tested for COVID-19 routinely prior to the procedure.
 Depending on the procedure and need for critical care admission, patients may be required to have a COVID-19 test in advance.
 This can be done in the admitting departments.

 - Symptomatic for COVID-19

 - Close contact of COVID-19 in the last 10 days

 - If you were treated in a COVID-19 cohort ward in the last 14 days

 - Patients who need ICU admission post-surgery

 The test is done to ensure that all measures are taken to protect the safety of our patients and staff.
 For patients with private health insurance, the cost for this test is covered in full by their insurance provider.

 If the test result shows that COVID-19 has been detected, the patient will be contacted by one of our Infection Prevention & Control nurse specialists and the surgery/procedure will be rescheduled.
 Otherwise, the appointment will go ahead as planned.

-Prior to admission, we would like to encourage patients to cocoon for 14 days, where possible, and ensure that contact with other people outside of their household is minimized.
+Prior to admission, we would like to encourage patients to be cautious and ensure not to have contact with symptomatic people.

 Following social distancing guidelines, each department’s reception area is safely spaced out with an addition of safety Perspex screens in-between patients who are waiting to be assessed by our clinical staff.